jerryhgladinet/docs/admin/source/chapter03.rst

 **Automatically assign a sub-folder from cluster default tenant**

 When selected, the tenant's default storage will be a sub-folder inside the cluster default tenant's storage folder.
 It is easier to manage when you don't need per-tenant storage access credentials.
-This is the easiest option because if every tenant is allocate a sub-folder from the default tenant.
-The default tenant storage location is a single place to take care of all the storage need.
+This is the easiest option because if every tenant is allocated a sub-folder from the default tenant, then the default tenant storage location is a single place to take care of all of your storage needs.

 **Use existing file server or local disk as default storage**